yaydede/toolbox/YA_TextBook.md

 ![](png/cover3.png){width=400px height=550px}

-According to Leo Breiman [@Breiman_2001], [Statistical Modeling: The Two Cultures](https://projecteuclid.org/download/pdf_1/euclid.ss/1009213726), there are two goals in analyzing the data:
+According to Leo Breiman [@Breiman_TC], [Statistical Modeling: The Two Cultures](https://projecteuclid.org/download/pdf_1/euclid.ss/1009213726), there are two goals in analyzing the data:

 > **Prediction**: To be able to predict what the responses are going to be to future input variables; **Information**: To extract some information about how nature is associating the response variables to the input variables.